 Ok, broad question, broad answer, but probably the best way to start things off.
 From a business perspective, every song has two components.
-First, there’s the song itself as it was performed, recorded and released.
+First, there’s the song itself as it was performed, recorded, and released.
 That’s the song you stream/buy/download, the one that charts on Billboard, the one the record label releases, etc.

 Second, there’s the music as a musical composition, a collection of lyrics and melodies that can exist outside of the specific recording of that song.
-That’s the part of the song you could transcribe into sheet music, that can be performed by other artists, etc. The commercialization of that music, the lyrics and melodies, that’s publishing.
+That’s the part of the song you could transcribe into sheet music, and that can be performed by other artists, etc. The commercialization of that music, the lyrics and melodies, that’s publishing.

-For example, fun fact.
-Until recently, Warner/Chappell owned the publishing on “Happy Birthday,” so anytime someone sings “Happy Birthday” in a song/TV show/movie/commercial/etc. they got paid.
+For example, fun fact: Until recently, Warner/Chappell owned the publishing on “Happy Birthday,” so anytime someone sings “Happy Birthday” in a song/TV show/movie/commercial/etc., they got paid.

 So...if you were to sing “Lac Lac” right now, the actual song as it’s performed and recorded by Big K.R.I.T. on his Cadillactica album isn’t coming out of your mouth, the lyrics and melody from that song are.
-So the song as a specific performance by a specific person is one thing, and the song more broadly as a musical composition are two obviously related but also separate things, right?
+So the song as a specific performance by a particular person is one thing, and the song more broadly as a musical composition are two related but also separate things, right?
 The lyrics and the notes-only portion, that’s publishing.

 Lucas [2:17 PM]: If the label owns the artist's music, doesn’t the label have rights to all parts of the song.
 Isn’t everything on “Lac Lac” the property of Def Jam?

 Nathan [2:18 PM]: Nope.
 The label only owns the song itself; the publishing is usually a completely separate entity.
 Every song has to include notes and lyrics.
 That’s what makes it a song.
 But the use of the notes and melodies does not have to include the song as it was recorded and performed.
 It’s a rectangle/square situation.